pulsar-edit/package-backend/test/README.md

 The test type should be specified within the test file name itself, such as if testing the `cache.js` file and is to be classified as a `unit` test it's filename should be: `cache.unit.test.js`.

 It's good to know that `global.setup.jest.js` contains some special setup functions for our tests.
 Namely extending the built-in `expect` to provide additional features to our tests for ease.

+Examples and Explanations:

+- handlers.setup.jest.js: Contains setup functions to run before any *.handler tests
+- login.handler.integration.test.js: This is an integration test, that is testing a handler.
+Specifically the `login` slug of the backend.
+- packages.handler.integration.test.js: This is an integration test, that is testing a handler.
+Specifically the `packages` slug of the backend.